Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Results and Discussion

 \section{Results and Discussion}

 The lifetime of the $A$~$^2\Pi_{1/2}$ state in RaF was measured to be $\tau=35(1)$~ns.
 The radiative lifetime and excitation energy of the $A$~$^2 \Pi_{1/2}$ ($v=0$) states across alkaline-earth monofluorides (and the homoelectronic YbF) are shown in Fig.~\ref{fig:comparison}.
 A trend of gradually increasing lifetime for increasing molecular mass is evident, which appears correlated with a decrease in the excitation energy of the $A$~$^2 \Pi_{1/2}$ states.
-While the lifetime in RaF matches the observed trend well, BaF appears to be an outlier with a lifetime more than twice as large as expected by the observed trend.
-This is accompanied by a local minimum in the excitation energy.
-The distinct properties of this state in BaF are a result of perturbations from the neighboring $A'$~$^2\Delta$ states, which lie energetically lower than the $A$~$^2 \Pi_{1/2}$ state in BaF~\cite{Barrow1988}, contrary to the other alkaline-earth monofluorides.

-The excitation energy with respect to the ground state is of importance for the laser-cooling scheme, as the wavelength of the cooling transition determines the single-photon recoil velocity, $\hbar k/ m$, where $m$ is the mass of the molecule, $k=\frac{2\pi}{\lambda}$, and $\lambda$ is the transition wavelength.
-The trends in Fig.~\ref{fig:comparison} imply that laser-cooling efficiency decreases for heavier alkaline-earth monofluorides, as the molecular mass and transition wavelength increase and thus the single-photon recoil velocity decreases, while the increasing radiative lifetime of the upper state leads to a reduced photon scattering rate.
+The excitation energy is of importance for the laser-cooling scheme, as {it} determines the single-photon recoil velocity, $\hbar k/ m$, where $m$ is the mass of the molecule, $k=\frac{2\pi}{\lambda}$, and $\lambda$ is the transition wavelength.
+The trends in Fig.~\ref{fig:comparison} imply that laser-cooling efficiency decreases for heavier alkaline-earth monofluorides, as the molecular mass and transition wavelength increase, while the increasing lifetime of the upper state leads to a reduced photon scattering rate.
 For the laser-cooling transition in RaF, the recoil velocity is equal to 0.22~cm~s$^{-1}$.